 Cloud Storage uses standard server-side keys to encrypt the remaining metadata for the object, including the object's name.
 Thus, if you have sufficient permission, you can perform actions such as reading most metadata, listing objects, and deleting objects even after you've disabled or destroyed the associated customer-managed encryption key.

-Encryption and decryption with customer-managed encryption keys is accomplished using service accounts.
-Once you give your Cloud Storage service account access to an encryption key, that service account encrypts:
+Each project has a special Cloud Storage service account called a service agent that performs encryption and decryption with customer-managed encryption keys.
+Once you give the service agent access to an encryption key, that service agent encrypts:

 - Objects added to a bucket that uses the key as the default key.